M7012E-Pervasive-Computing/Point-Service/README.md

 # Point-Service

-A TypeScript service used to store in a database the points mapped by a drone while flying and the later management functionalities.
+A TypeScript service used to store in a database the points mapped by a drone while flying, and the later management functionalities.

 ## Description